ggydush/campsites/README.md

 ```

 # Finding Campsites
 Enter the name of the campground as it appears on https://www.reservecalifornia.com/Web/ and `find-campsites` will return a table of facilities.
 Then use that facility id to search for availability.
+The other way to find the campsite ID is in the URL after getting deep into the booking.
+For Big Basin Redwoods, which ahs campground id of 3, the facility_id could be 333 for Seqouia group.
+See https://www.reservecalifornia.com/Web/#!park/3/333 to compare.

 ```
 ❯ find-campsites -c "Big Basin Redwoods SP" --api reservecalifornia